wpbones/website-docs/README.md

 ## I love Laravel

-First to all, this framework and the boilerplate plugin are inspired to [Laravel](http://laravel.com/) framework.
-Also, you will find a `bones` php shell executable like Laravel `artisan`.
+First of all, this framework and the boilerplate plugin are inspired by the [Laravel](http://laravel.com/) framework.
+Also, you will find a `bones` PHP shell executable like Laravel's `artisan`.
 After cloning the repo, you can:

 Display help